rgm/read52/29-jeremy-ashkenas.md

 it, by rewriting the broken bits until you sort of understand how the pieces fit together.

-So, this need to read and execute large programs makes them very much less manageable than they otherwise would be, because you can't just read them.
+This need to read and execute large programs makes them very much less manageable than they otherwise would be, because you can't just read them.
 You also have to keep them in your head.
-So Dijkstra says, the competent programmer is fully aware of the strictly limited size of his own skull, therefore he approaches the programming task in full humility.
+Dijkstra says, the competent programmer is fully aware of the strictly limited size of his own skull, therefore he approaches the programming task in full humility.